Oil slides on U.S.-China tensions

 In another sign of weak fuel demand, Japan’s refineries operated at only 56.1% of capacity last week, the lowest since at least 2005.

-Reporting by Laura Sanicola, Additional reporting by Bozorgmehr Sharafedin in London and Aaron Sheldrick in Tokyo; Editing by David Goodman, David Evans and David Gregorio
+Reporting by Laura Sanicola, Additional reporting by Bozorgmehr Sharafedin in London and Aaron Sheldrick in Tokyo; Editing by David Goodman, David Evans, David Gregorio and Tom Brown